Last Updated on February 25, 2022 by Mark Ferguson

 Having goals and focus is also extremely important to all of us.
 Whether you are young or old, you need goals to show you where you want to be and to be able to plan the route that will get you there.
 I never had any goals when I was younger and that hurt my business a lot.
 Once I started creating goals my career took off.
 I also tried to be successful at multiple businesses at the same time when I started.
 This “scatter-brained” approach helped me become mediocre at many things.
 No one wants a mediocre agent who is also mediocre at five other things.
 They want an agent who is awesome at selling houses.
 Focus on being the best agent you can be and once you become an expert and set up your business you can branch out to other businesses.

-Will people take me serious as a real estate agent if I am super young?
+Will people take me seriously as a real estate agent if I am super young?

 I get asked this question all the time!
 People want to become real estate agents or even real estate investors, but they don’t think anyone will take them seriously if they are in their teens or early twenties.
-I was supposed to help young people save money.
 I think there may be some people who are put off by a young agent, but for the most part, I don’t think it will affect your business unless you let it.
 Most people who have bought or sold a house know many agents are not very good.
 They don’t answer their phone, they don’t return calls and they don’t follow up.
 If you can take care of your clients and do simple tasks like returning phone calls you will be better than most agents.

 The biggest problem a young agent will have is if they believe their youth is a problem.
 Our mindset has a huge impact on how successful we are and if you believe no one wants to work with you because you are young, you might make that happen subconsciously.
 Believe in yourself and your abilities and people will overlook the age factor.